 Piazza Dante Alighieri, 32, 95124 Catania CT, Italy

-Just a short walk from the Cathedral Square, the Benedictine Monastery of San Nicolò l’Arena is one of those hidden gems you stumble upon and wonder how you didn’t hear about it before.
+Just a short walk from the Cathedral Square, the Benedictine Monastery of San Nicolò l’Arena is one of those hidden gems in Catania you stumble upon and wonder how you didn’t see it before.
 It’s one of the biggest monasteries in Europe, and even a Roman domus is hidden beneath its floors.
 If you’re looking for things to see in Catania beyond the usual piazzas and palazzi, this is a living, breathing archive of the city’s resilience.

 As you wander its grand cloisters and peek into its restored library, you’ll pass through centuries of architecture.
-Something is humbling about standing in a place that has survived volcanic eruptions, a 7.7 earthquake, and multiple regimes, but it still has that laid-back vibe.
+Something is humbling about standing in a place that has survived volcanic eruptions, a 7.7 earthquake, and multiple regimes, yet it still retains that laid-back vibe.

 The guided tours here are worth every minute if you want to connect the layers beneath your feet to the drama Catania has lived through.
 Book your tour here >